NativeScript/docs-v7/docs/tooling/ios-app-extensions.md

 ## App Extensions in NativeScript

-NativeScript CLI 5.3.0 introduced built-in support for the iOS App Extensions.
-While the extension itself should be created and developed via Xcode (using Objective-C), the produced files can be integrated into existing NativeScript app by using a plugin (that contains the extension) or directly by introducing the extension file in folder particular folder `<project-name>/App_Resources/iOS/extensions`.
+NativeScript CLI 5.3.0 introduced Beta support for the iOS App Extensions.
+While the extension itself should be created and developed via Xcode (using Objective-C), the produced files can be integrated into existing NativeScript app by using a plugin (that contains the extension) or directly by introducing the extension files in separate folder named as the extension inside `<project-name>/App_Resources/iOS/extensions/`.

+For example, assuming we have an extension called [**TestExtension**](https://github.com/NativeScript/nativescript-today-extension-app/blob/master/app/App_Resources/iOS/extensions/TestExtension/Info.plist#L8) then the extension files should be placed in [**<project-name>/App_Resources/iOS/extensions/TestExtension**](https://github.com/NativeScript/nativescript-today-extension-app/tree/master/app/App_Resources/iOS/extensions/TestExtension).

 The following sections describe the steps needed to integrate the **created** App Extension into your existing NativeScript application.

 ### Adding App Extension in Existing Application

 Prerequisites

-- The created App Extensions (**add a link here**)
+- The created App Extension.
 - Existing NativeScript application.
 For testing purposes, you can build a base application using the `create` command

 ```